erikbozic/mlm/README.md

 **Work in progress!**
 Command line tool for monitoring mesos task logs

+## Build

+Build with `go build`.
+This will produce the mlm executable.

+We're building with go 1.12 and 1.13.

 ## Usage

 Run this binary with `-m` flag and pass in the http url for mesos master.